 In addition to public speaking, Leah works extensively with employers to develop employment contracts, workplace policies, and employee handbooks that suit specific company-specific needs.

 Leah advises many civic and community clients including the Roanoke City Police Department’s Threat Assessment Task Force on employer liability in the face of workplace safety and security concerns.
 Leah also provides extensive counsel to non-profit organizations nationwide and takes on civil rights trials for prisoners in federal court.

-Leah believes strongly in the values of youth athletics and is the head coach of The Bosses, a youth basketball team for girls in the City of Roanoke.
-Leah is a board member for Virginia Amateur Sports, Inc., a non-profit organization that promotes physical fitness and healthy lifestyles and runs the Virginia Commonwealth Games—the largest multi-sport festival held in Virginia each year.
+Leah believes strongly in the value of youth athletics and is the head coach of “The Bosses,” a youth basketball team for girls in the City of Roanoke.
+Leah is Chair of the Board for Virginia Amateur Sports, Inc., a non-profit organization that promotes physical fitness and healthy lifestyles and runs the Virginia Commonwealth Games—the largest multi-sport festival held in Virginia each year.

 Virginia Bar Association

 Speak the Unspoken: Fighting Your Implicit Bias and Channeling Understanding, Opening Statement, Fall 2019

 Subconscious Thoughts and Their Impact on the Workplace, Lynchburg Business, November/December 2018

 Avoiding The Catch-22: Reforming the Renewable Fuel Standard to Protect Freshwater Resources and Promote Energy Independence, 48 University of Richmond Law Review 1063, 2014

 DOL Revises FFCRA Regulations – Here we go again!
 (Coronavirus and the Law) | September 14, 2020